mobizt/Firebase-ESP-Client/src/README.md

-#### Determine whether the Firebase Error Queue currently exists in the Error Queue collection or not.
+#### Get whether the Firebase Error Queue currently exists in the Error Queue collection or not.

 param **`fbdo`** The pointer to Firebase Data Object.